What Happens If I’m at Fault in a Car Accident in California?

 When handling the aftermath of an auto accident, consider the role of legal representation:

-• Consulting a lawyer: You should consult a California car accident lawyer if you face a personal injury claim or if damages exceed your insurance coverage.
+• Consult a lawyer: You should consult a personal injury lawyer if you face a personal injury claim, if damages exceed your policy limits, or if the other party’s insurer is disputing fault in a way that increases your assigned percentage.

 Legal support can significantly ease the burden of dealing with the aftermath of an accident and help safeguard your rights.